Unusual Things To Do in London

 4) Unusually Old: Roman history in the heart of London

-So, you’ve heard of the Tower of London and even the shiny grey Gherkin but what about the buildings in between these two giants?
-Travel through 2000 years of history and find Victorian markets, medieval relics and even crumbling walls from when the Romans were in town.
+You’ve heard of the Tower of London and even the shiny grey Gherkin but what about the buildings in between?
+Travel through 2000 years of history to find Victorian markets, medieval relics and even crumbling walls from when the Romans were in town.
 Amble around yourself or, for maximum impact, travel with an academic guide from Context Travel* to make sure you don’t miss a thing.

 5) Unusually Heroic: The Florence Nightingale Museum